 The motivation for a Bayesian approach to retinotopic mapping can be found most clearly in the measured retinotopic maps themselves.
-In all of our measured retinotopic maps, there are numerous systematic imperfections (Fig. 7A), and the literature contains many reports of similar errors (Press et al., 2001; Winawer et al., 2010; Gardner, 2010; Boubela et al., 2015).
-Imperfections due to blood vessel artifacts in particular, such as the transverse sinus in ventral visual cortex (Winawer et al., 2010), can significantly affect the resulting retinotopic maps.
-These effects can appear far from the interfering blood vessel, and most perniciously, they may lead to large and reliable responses(Boubela et al., 2015).
-Such artifacts are difficult to track down and are often not eliminated by typical methods of cleaning up maps such as smoothing, thresholding, or simply collecting larger datasets.
+In all of our measured retinotopic maps, there are numerous systematic imperfections (Fig. 7A), and the literature contains many reports of similar errors [14, 40-42].
+These imperfections can arise from a variety of sources, including partial voluming [43], negative BOLD [44], and large, draining veins.
+Imperfections due to blood vessel artifacts in particular, such as the transverse sinus in ventral visual cortex, can have effects over large distances [14], and most perniciously, they may lead to large and reliable responses that nonetheless differ from the local neuronal activity in the voxel [42].
+Such artifacts can be difficult to track down and are often not eliminated by typical methods of cleaning up maps such as smoothing, thresholding, or simply collecting larger datasets.